 Chestnut began a life-long career in the control field with the General Electric Company in 1940.
 His early control work concerned stability issues in electric power systems.
 During the Second World War he was both a student and instructor in GE's well-known Advanced Engineering Program.
 During the Second World War he moved into the aeronautics and ordinance divisions of the company and remained there until 1956.
 In 1951 he co-authored Servomechanisms and Regulating Systems Design, Vol. 1 with R. W. Mayer, which was the leading text in the field for many years.
 He later wrote Volume 2 of that book, as well as System Engineering Tools, and System Engineering Methods.

-Dr. Chestnut continued with the General Electric Company until retirement in 1983.
-Major assignments included serving as manager of the Systems Engineering and Analysis Branch of the Advanced Technology Laboratory working on a wide variety of technical problems including reliability issues in rapid transit and the Apollo mission to the moon.
-Even later in his career he returned to the field of electric power.
-This time the focus was power systems automation.
+Chestnut continued with the General Electric Company until retirement in 1983.
+Major assignments included serving as manager of the Systems Engineering and Analysis Branch of the Advanced Technology Laboratory, working on a wide variety of technical problems including reliability issues in rapid transit and the Apollo mission to the moon.
+Later in his career he returned to the field of electric power and this time the focus was power systems automation.

-Following retirement he concentrated on one of his long time passions in the control field - the potential for control concepts to provide insight into problems of international stability.
-It seems that his dedication to the use of control concepts in societal problems arose from his success in working with wary representatives from many countries to set up IFAC and with proud representatives from various US engineering societies to set up the AACC.
+Following retirement, he concentrated on one of his long time passions in the control field; the potential for control concepts to provide insight into problems of international stability.
+His dedication to the use of control concepts in societal problems arose from his success in working with wary representatives from many countries to set up IFAC and with proud representatives from various US engineering societies to set up the AACC.
 Two years before his retirement, Dr. Chestnut received the prestigious Honda Prize for ecotechnology and with it a substantial financial award.
 After retirement he used this fund to create the "SWIIS Foundation", a private foundation devoted to identifying and implementing "supplemental ways to improve international stability".
-He devoted the last productive years of his life in the 1980s and 1990s to this effort.
+During the 1980s and 1990s, he devoted the last productive years of his life to this effort.

-On August 29, 2001, Harold Chestnut died at the age of 83 in Schenectady, NY, the town in which he spent essentially all of his long and productive life.
+On 29 August 2001, Harold Chestnut died at the age of 83 in Schenectady, New York, the town in which he spent essentially all of his long and productive life.